MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/multi-stage-pipelines-experience.md

 ![View pipelines](_img/pipelines-overview.png)

-From the pipelines landing page you can [view pipelines](#view-pipelines) and [pipeline runs](#view-pipeline-runs), create and import pipelines, [manage pipelines security](#manage-security), and drill down into [pipeline](#view-pipeline-details) and [run](#view-pipeline-run-details) details.

 At the top of each page is a breadcrumb navigation bar.
 Select the different areas of the bar to navigate to different areas of the portal.
-The breadcrumb navigation is a convenient way to go back a step, for example when you are viewing pipeline runs, you can use the breadcrumb link to go back to the pipeline overview page.
+The breadcrumb navigation is a convenient way to go back one or more steps.

 ![Breadcrumb navigation](_img/breadcrumb-navigation.png)